mui/material-ui/docs/src/pages/customization/styled-engine/styled-engine.md

 <p class="description">Configure your preferred styling engine.</p>

 The engine used for generating the styles for the Material-UI components is [`@emotion`](https://github.com/emotion-js/emotion).
-Although this is the default configuration, there is a possibility for using [`styled-components`](https://github.com/styled-components/styled-components).
-In other to support this, there are two packages exported:
+Although this is the default configuration, there is a possibility for using [`styled-components`](https://github.com/styled-components/styled-components) too.
+In other to support both packages as a styled engines, there are two packages exported:

 - `@material-ui/styled-engine` - thin wrapper around emotion's `styled()` API, with addition of few other utilities required, like the `<GLobalStyles />` component, the `css` and `keyframe` helpers etc.
 - `@material-ui/styled-engine-sc` - similar wrapper but around the `styled-components`

-These two packages export identical APIs, which makes is possible to replace one for the other.
+These two packages export identical APIs, which makes it possible to replace one for the other.
 By default, `@material-ui/core` has the `@material-ui/styled-engine` as a dependency, but you can configure your bundler to replace it for `@material-ui/styled-engine-sc`.
 For example, if you are using `webpack`, you can configure this by adding a resolver.

 **webpack.config.js**